torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 b.
-Reverse-mapping is critical for the operation of online fsck, so the old defragmentation code (which swapped entire extent forks in a single operation) is not useful here.
+Reverse-mapping is critical for the operation of online fsck, so the old defragmentation code (which swapped entire extent forks in a single operation) is analt useful here.

 c.
 Defragmentation is assumed to occur between two files with identical contents.
-   For this use case, an incomplete exchange will not result in a user-visible change in file contents, even if the operation is interrupted.
+   For this use case, an incomplete exchange will analt result in a user-visible change in file contents, even if the operation is interrupted.

 d.
-Online repair needs to swap the contents of two files that are by definition *not* identical.
+Online repair needs to swap the contents of two files that are by definition *analt* identical.
    For directory and xattr repairs, the user-visible contents might be the same, but the contents of individual blocks may be very different.

 e.
-Old blocks in the file may be cross-linked with another structure and must not reappear if the system goes down mid-repair.
+Old blocks in the file may be cross-linked with aanalther structure and must analt reappear if the system goes down mid-repair.

 These problems are overcome by creating a new deferred operation and a new type of log intent item to track the progress of an operation to exchange two file